Hengle/Folkvangr/CONTRIBUTING.md

 ## Milestones and Collaboration
 I believe that the best ideas are usually the product of many different people contributing their creativity and ideas.
 Hopefully that will prove true for this project.

-A chatboard (Discord), [Trello](https://trello.com/b/b2Wf4KYK/folkvangr), and posts will help keep the project members updated and aware of progress.
+A chatboard [Discord](https://discordapp.com/channels/326900944862314506), [Trello](https://trello.com/b/b2Wf4KYK/folkvangr), and posts on Artella will help keep project members updated and aware of progress.

 ## Payment
 Terms will be negotiated privately.
 At this point in time, most of my personal savings have already been used up, so full-time payment will only be feasible after crowdfunding.